Proper Con-text, Anyone?

 Now remember, they are still only texting.

 So I made my daughter call him.
 And he wouldn't answer.
-Numerous calls later, I sent him a text telling him to answer the phone and talk to my daughter.
+Numerous attempts later, I sent him a text telling him to answer the phone and talk to my daughter.
 It took them the better part of an hour to work things out when they were finally talking to each other.
 These are full grown adults, and I really did not want to get in the middle, but this was ridiculous!
 I told both of them that they needed to call and physically speak to each other at least once a week.
 They still did not see the need.

 No matter how convenient it is, you cannot hear tone in a text...